preclinical-imaging/pixi-plugin/README.md

 For detailed information, installation instructions, and usage guidelines, please visit [pixi.org](https://pixi.org).

+This plugin depends on the statisticsdashboard_plugin from XNAT

 ## Build

 To build the PIXI XNAT plugin, run the following command: